Create A Promising Future & Lasting Legacy

 About the Museum

+We invite you to read our 2021-2026 Strategic Plan to learn more about our vision and goals for membership, volunteers, programs, exhibits and collections, and community engagement.
 Since opening its doors in July 2000, the Santa Barbara Maritime Museum has become a vital community treasure, celebrating the Santa Barbara Channel’s rich and varied maritime history.
-Up to 8,000 students participate each year in the Museum’s educational programs, including the Spirit of Dana Point Overnight Tall Ship Program and the Marine Science Program.
+Thousands of students participate each year in the Museum’s educational programs, including the Spirit of Dana Point Tall Ship, Marine Science, Science Nights, Maritime on the Move, Ocean Connections, and Love Letters to the Sea.
 For many students, this is their first experience on our waters.
-Through permanent and traveling exhibits, monthly lectures, films, books, and special events, SBMM preserves and celebrates the maritime heritage of our Central Coast.
-You can help the Maritime Museum chart a future filled with opportunity and excitement through a bequest, charitable trust, or other planned gift.
+Through permanent and traveling exhibits, monthly lectures, films, books, and special events, SBMM preserves and celebrates the maritime heritage of the Santa Barbara Channel.
 Since our founding in 2000, many generous patrons, who care deeply about maritime history and youth education, have expressed their lasting support by including the Santa Barbara Maritime Museum in their long-term financial plans.

 In order to join the Flagship Society, an intended donation must include SBMM as the Primary Beneficiary.
 Unrestricted planned gifts provide the Maritime Museum with the flexibility to meet whichever needs are most urgent.
 If, however, you prefer to designate your estate or planned gift to the endowment, to benefit our youth programs, or to honor a loved one, please contact us so we might assist you with the wording of your designation to ensure that your intentions are honored.